dotnet/AspNetCore.Docs/aspnet/tutorials/your-first-mac-aspnet.rst

 Running Locally Using Kestrel
 -----------------------------

-The sample is configured to use `Kestrel <https://docs.asp.net/en/latest/fundamentals/servers.html#kestrel>`__ for the web server.
-You can see it configured in the *project.json* file, where it is specified as a dependency and as a :doc:`command </dnx/commands>`.
+The sample is configured to use :ref:`Kestrel <kestrel>` for the web server.
+You can see it configured in the *project.json* file, where it is specified as a dependency.

 .. code-block:: json
  :linenos: